TheJebForge/trickster-lisp/src/main/resources/assets/trickster_lisp/lavender/entries/tome_of_lispfoolery/transpiling/macros.md

 ;;;;;

-Macros are Transpiler only features, storing code that contains macros into a scroll, will just apply the macros.
+Macros are Transpiler only features, Trickster cannot use LISP macros or transfer them in any way.

-**Loading code from a scroll will erase the macros!**
+Storing code to a scroll will convert the code to the spell, but also store macros as additional data.

-Macros can be stored to **Paper and Pencil**, or **Macro Ring**.

-Trying to store code while holding a **macro ring** in offhand, will store macros onto it!
+Transpiler will try to reverse any macros that it found while loading spells.

 ;;;;;

 You can see how many LISP macros are stored by hovering mouse over the item.

-When macros are stored on a macro ring and equipped in **ring slot**, transpiler will be able to reverse any patterns it finds into macro calls!
+When macros are stored on any ring (like **macro ring**) and equipped in **ring slot**, transpiler will be able to reverse any patterns it finds into macro calls!

-So, if you want cleaner code when using macros, consider putting them on a macro ring and letting transpiler reverse them on conversion.
+So, if you want cleaner code when using macros, consider putting them on a ring and letting transpiler reverse them on conversion.